 Beyond the Friedreich's Ataxia Basics

-In the first segment, hosts Andrew and Esther Schorr discuss the process of diagnosing Friedreich’s ataxia (FA) with neurologist and FA expert David Lynch, MD, PhD, and what that journey looked like for our two panelists living with FA, Matt Lafleur and Kendall Harvey.
+In segment 2, our hosts Andrew and Esther Schorr discuss the current treatment and management landscape of Friedreich’s ataxia (FA) with neurologist and FA expert David Lynch, MD, PhD, and our panelists living with FA, Matt Lafleur and Kendall Harvey.

 - Read more

 - Recently, the FDA has approved a drug — generic name omaveloxolone; now this trade name Skyclarys — for treatment of FA for the neurologic features, and on the concept that it may not only improve people in their abilities initially, as well as perhaps slow progression over a longer period of time.
 That’s what the data basically indicated in this series of four studies which went into that approval.

 Andrew: Okay, now we should mention, Kendall, you have been in the clinical trial, and hats off, everybody in the community has to thank you because it’s people like you that have helped lead to approval.
 So you take, is it three pills a day?
 Is that what you do?